SKempiak/SKempiak/README.md

 </p>

 <p>
-  Currently learning more about Artificial Intelligence models, robotics control, and classical computing languages.
+  Currently learning more about Artificial Intelligence models, robotics control, and classical computing languages.<br>
   I am a Student at Rensselaer Polytechnic Institute.
-I working towards a double major in Computer Science and Electrical Engineering.
+I working towards a double major in Computer Science and Electrical Engineering.<br>
   I am part of RPI Robotics and Rensselaer Competitive Programming Club.
 </p>